5 Ways to Help Birds During Spring Migration

 3. Tend Your Bird Feeders and Water Sources

+It’s important during this time to make sure birds have clean, safe places to rest and eat.
 Make sure your bird feeders are full—if feathered animals need a pitstop on their way to their breeding grounds, being able to grab a bite along the way can help make their migration easier.
-Also, make sure the feeders are regularly cleaned.
+Also, make sure all feeders are regularly cleaned and sanitized.
 This can help reduce the transmission of disease, keeping bird populations healthy.
-If you have a bird bath, make sure to clean it thoroughly on a regular basis.

 4. Keep Pets Inside or on a Leash

 Do not allow dogs off-leash, especially on Chicago beaches and state natural areas (they are not allowed there).
 These sites are important for shorebirds finding a place to rest on their journey north, or birds who are nesting on the ground.
-Free-roaming domestic cats are a danger to smaller animals, with some estimates claiming that they are responsible for the deaths up to 4 billion birds in the U.S. per year (and several billion more small mammals too).
-Of course, cats are also more vulnerable to injury when they live outdoors.

 5. Cultivate Your Gardens With Native Plants